5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ## XII.
 Compiling the AppleALC.kext
 Now that we finally prepared all the required files, we can finally compile the kext.

-- In Terminal, "cd" into the AppleALC folder containing the `AppleALC.xcodeproj` file
+- In Terminal, "cd" into the AppleALC folder containing the `AppleALC.xcodeproj` file.
 - Enter `xcodebuild` and hit Enter.
 Compiling should start and a lot of text should appear on screen during the process.
 - Once the kext is compiled, there will be the prompt "BUILD SUCCEEDED".
 - The kext will present in `/AppleALC/build/Release`.